adrienlucbert/thuas-imp-2021-portfolio/README.md

 I come from a very technical background, from an applied software engineering school.
-Therefore, I worked mostly on technical aspects of the project, that involved writing code, either directly for the project, writing imputation methods and visualizations for instance, or indirectly, by writing tools to make everyone's work easier.
+Therefore, I worked mostly on technical aspects of the project, that involved writing code, either directly for the project, by writing imputation methods and visualizations for instance, or indirectly, by writing tools to make everyone's work easier.